-So, let's configure Nagios to check for these services for these devices.

-- 2.)
-Verify that SSH is running on the routers and workshop PCs images - In the file services_nagios2.cfg there is already an entry for the SSH service check, so you do not need to create this step.
+So, let's configure Nagios to check for these services for these service check, so you do not need to create this step.
 Instead, you simply need to re-define the "ssh-servers" entry in the file /etc/nagios3/conf.d/hostgroups_nagios2.cfg.
 The initial entry in the file looked like: